12 Best Christmas Markets in Germany You Can’t Miss for 2023

 The capital of the Bavaria region, Munich is another great contender when it comes to the best Christmas Markets in Germany.
 Marienplatz is where to go for the buzzing atmosphere, the hot mulled wine, and the Christmas gifts.

 During the festive season, Marienplatz is completely transformed into a winter wonderland.
 Christmas trees as far as the eye can see, stalls selling traditional gifts, and steaming grilling bratwurst lures locals and tourists alike from all over the city.
-The neo-gothic buildings like the town hall make for a beautiful backdrop as you shop and eat.

 Some of the best treats to enjoy at the Munich Christmas Market are stollen, grilled sausages with sauerkraut, gluhwein, and roasted chestnuts.